 Co-Chairs: Laila Hlass and Melanie DeRousse

-Committee Members: Jennifer Fan, Carrie Kaas, Allison Korn, Lauren Rogal, and Emily Suski
+Committee Members: Jennifer Fan, Carrie Kaas, Allison Korn, Laura Riley, Lauren Rogal, and Emily Suski

 Chair: Lauren Bartlett

-Committee Members: Tanya Cooper, Lindsay Harris, Michael Murphy, and Beth Schwartz
+Committee Members: Tanya Cooper, Lindsay Harris, and Michael Murphy

 This Communications Committee is charged with proposing and developing CLEA’s communications policies and strategies, utilizing a variety of modes that currently include the organization’s website, Facebook page, Newsletter and Best Practices Blog.